What’s in store for bonds in 1Q 2021 as economies reopen?

 1. Diversified income sources and risks

-When seeking yield3 in periods of market stress, securitised debt such as ABS and MBS could help diversify income sources and risks.
+In periods of market stress, securitised debt such as ABS and MBS could help diversify income sources and risks.
 Agency MBS, for example, have exhibited uncorrelated returns to risk assets such as developed market equities and US credit or corporate bonds, and could act as a hedge to portfolios.

-Diversifier in times of market stress5
+Diversifier in times of market stress4

 2. Resilience in market downturns